franciscunha/franciscunha.com/src/content/alexandria.md

 - Allowing the user to navigate through the Quarto project’s source files and read their raw contents, similar to how GitHub projects are displayed;
 - Displaying a side-by-side comparison of Quarto projects, showing proposed changes to users alongside user-contributed reviews to those changes.

-You can find more details about the implementation by [reading the project’s source code on GitHub](https://github.com/Alexandria-TEMP/Alexandria-Client) or <a href="/attachments/alexandria/report.pdf" download="Alexandria - TUDelft Report">reading its report</a>.
+You can find more details about the implementation by [reading the project’s source code on GitHub](https://github.com/Alexandria-TEMP/Alexandria-Client) or <a href="/attachments/alexandria/Alexandria_Report.pdf">reading its report</a>.